grexor/apa/README.md

 ## Installation

 A few steps of how to download and setup `apa`.
-The best way to try the pipeline is using Docker.
+The best way to try the pipeline is using **Docker**.

 ### Docker